angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 :card[Tormod's Crypt] can double as Endurance insulation by putting them in the pile or by drawing them naturally.

+## Deciding When to Pass the Turn

+One of the hardest tricks to master is the judgement of when to utilise a PTT or slow pile and when to go for it in the face of possible interaction.
+There is no hard science to this judgement but it does depend on the resources you have available to you, the suspected interaction the opponent has and the degree of _pressure_ they are imposing on you with their own gameplan (are they likely to be able to win if given the extra turn or turns?).
+This is something you will get better with as you accrue experience and learn the rest of the metagame along with your own deck.

 ## Final Thoughts

 There are a number of things that you may face and the ability to deal with it